Low investment business ideas to start online

 Write and sell a book

 There’s plenty of guidance on how to tackle writing your first book, so we won’t replicate that here.
 But certainly, it’s well worth investing time in careful planning.
 Sitting down to a blank screen and trying to shoot for more than 50,000 words instantly is a recipe for disaster.
 But with careful planning, and breaking your content into shorter chunks, you can manage your writing much more easily.
 Drafting 500 words at a time is much easier than trying to go for 3,000 in one go – and many successful writers suggest breaking it down even further.
-Terry Pratchett wrote just 400 words a day – and having sold over 85 million books worldwide, it’s clearly a successful strategy!
+Terry Pratchett famously wrote just 400 words a day – and having sold over 85 million books worldwide, it’s clearly a successful strategy!
 Many other famous authors aim for small chunks too.
 Once you hit your small target, it’s likely that you’ll be motivated, and so keep going and write more.
 And even if you don’t write past that small word count, at least you will have added more.
 Keep that up each day, and you’ll soon find yourself with a book!
-Work out what works for you though – Steven King says he likes to get 10 pages a day, which amounts to around 2,000 words.
+Work out what works for you though – Steven King says he likes to get 10 pages a day, which amounts to around 2,500 words double spaced.

 How many words should my book be?